How to Write a Cover Letter: Step-by-Step

 Cover Letter Structure

-Writing a good cover letter might seem like a tough task, but if you take it one step at a time, you’ll soon discover that you’ve done a solid job of preparing a cover letter that’s certain to impress.
+Writing a good letter might seem like a tough task, but if you take it one step at a time, you’ll soon discover that you’ve done a solid job of understanding how to write a cover letter, by preparing one that’s certain to impress.
 Here, we take a look at the following:

 - How to start a cover letter